joshbochuan/convertFontToSvg/README.md

 python 3 environment and fonttools are required.

 # setup for fonttools
 1. Make sure you have python 3 or above installed.
-Verify the version by running "python --version" in a command prompt.
+Verify the version by running `python --version` in a command prompt.
-2. install fonttools with "pip install fonttools" in a terminal.
+2. install fonttools with `pip install fonttools` in a terminal.

 # how to use
 1. Drag the ttf file into the folder.
 If font was in ttc format, find a online converter like https://transfonter.org/ttc-unpack